-Hearing loss can be identified as early as in a newborn baby.
-Our hearing is important for cognitive, emotional and social development.
+Hearing loss can be identified as early as a newborn baby.
+Our hearing is important for cognitive, emotional, and social development.
 Our hearing abilities develop at 16 weeks in utero.
 From that stage forward babies can hear from inside the womb.
-There are multiple causes for babies to be born with a hearing loss, such as genetics, ear malformations, prematurity and birth complications.
-Therefore, it is important that their hearing is check as soon as possible.
+There are multiple causes for babies to be born with hearing loss, such as genetics, ear malformations, prematurity, and birth complications.
+Therefore, it is important that their hearing is checked as soon as possible.
 Luckily, the hearing screening can be done while your baby is sleeping.

 But how do we test such a small baby’s ears?

-The test involves a tiny probe to be placed in the ear and soft sound is played into the ear to measure a response.
+The test involves a tiny probe placed in the ear and soft sounds played into the ear to measure a response.
 The test sends a sound to the inner ear.
-The results give indication to the audiologist whether the tiny hair cells in the cochlea is working well.
+The results indicate to the audiologist whether the tiny hair cells in the cochlea are working well.
 This test allows the audiologist to identify a vast majority of congenital hearing losses.

 So do not hesitate to take your newborn for a hearing screening.